-October 22 - It was reported over the weekend that BBC icon Jimmy Savile had sexually assaulted his own niece.
-Worse, her grandmother knew it all along but kept her mouth shut: grandma's brother, Jimmy, made sure she had a comfortable lifestyle.
+It was reported over the weekend that BBC celebrity Jimmy Savile was so sick that he sexually assaulted his own niece on two occasions.
+Worse, her grandmother knew it all along but kept her mouth shut: grandma's brother, Jimmy, made sure she had a very comfortable lifestyle.